Why Most Startup Products Never Become Real Businesses

 AI does not compensate for weak UX.

 Poor workflows remain poor workflows.
+Even with advanced models layered on top.

 Optimizing for Demos Instead of Usage

-This creates weak retention.
+That usually creates weak retention.

 Ignoring Long-Term Maintenance